Doxuno

 NON-SOLICITATION

-During the term of this Agreement and for a period of twelve (12) months following its termination, the Contractor shall not, directly or indirectly, solicit, recruit, or attempt to solicit or recruit any employee, contractor, or client of the Client for the purpose of offering services competitive with those provided by the Client.
-The parties acknowledge that Canadian courts assess such clauses for reasonableness, and this provision is intended to be reasonable in scope and duration.
+During the term and for twelve (12) months after termination, the Contractor shall not, directly or indirectly, solicit or recruit any employee, contractor or client of the Client with whom the Contractor dealt in connection with the Services, for the purpose of providing services competitive with those of the Client.
+Canadian courts enforce reasonable non-solicitation covenants against contractors (unlike employee non-competes, which Ontario's Working for Workers Act, 2021 generally prohibits); this clause is intended to be reasonable in scope, duration and territory, and shall be read down rather than struck out if any part is found excessive.

 9.